 What Didn’t Your Seller Disclose?

 Sellers must disclose all conditions or defects that could affect the value of the purchased property.
 In many cases, sellers do not fulfill this legal obligation.
-Our law firm, Jerry L. Freedman, A Professional Corporation, handles real estate disclosure disputes.
+Our law firm, Freedman and Fazio, handles real estate disclosure disputes.
 If you purchased a home and the seller or the real estate agent did not disclose a material defect, you may have a nondisclosure case.

 Contact our office to schedule a consultation about your real estate nondisclosure case with an experienced real estate lawyer.
 Our clients are buyers of residential property, commercial property or clients leasing property.
 We also represent owners of real property who were misled by a construction company or contractor.